-All datasets are split by subject identifier to prevent patient-level leakage.
-We evaluate RadJEPA on VinDr-CXR using 15{,}000 training images and 3{,}000 test images, and on the RSNA Pneumonia Detection dataset as a binary classification task with a 60/20/20 train/validation/test split by subject.
-Images are converted to single-channel grayscale and preprocessed using center cropping and resizing, with training-time augmentations including random horizontal flipping, affine transformations, random cropping, color jittering, and additive Gaussian noise.
-Image classification is performed via linear probing, where a linear classifier with sigmoid activation is trained on the frozen 768-dimensional global image embedding using binary cross-entropy loss.
-Optimization uses AdamW with a learning rate of $5 \times 10^{-5}$ and a cosine learning rate schedule.
-All experiments are conducted on \textbf{3 NVIDIA A6000 GPUs} with a batch size of 32 per GPU (total batch size 96) for 100 epochs, and results are reported as the mean and standard deviation of the Area Under the Precision--Recall Curve (AUPRC) over 5-fold cross-validation.
+We evaluate on VinDr-CXR~\cite{nguyen2022vindr} and RSNA-Pneumonia~\cite{challenge2018rsna}.
+For VinDr-CXR (diverse thoracic findings), we use six findings with a 15{,}000/3{,}000 train/test split by subject.
+For RSNA-Pneumonia (26{,}684 images; acute lung opacities), we adopt a 60/20/20 train/validation/test split by subject.
+All splits are performed by subject identifier.
+Images are converted to single-channel grayscale, center-cropped, and resized.
+Training augmentations include random horizontal flipping, affine transformations, random cropping, color jittering, and additive Gaussian noise.
+Classification is performed via linear probing, where a sigmoid-activated linear classifier is trained on frozen 768-dimensional global embeddings using binary cross-entropy loss.
+Optimization uses AdamW with a learning rate of $5\times10^{-5}$ and cosine scheduling.
+Experiments are conducted on {3 NVIDIA A6000 GPUs} with batch size 32 per GPU (total 96) for 100 epochs.
+Results are reported as mean of AUPRC over 5-fold cross-validation.